-While you can’t fight our genes and our options with hormonal changes are limited, we must revise some of our lifestyle choices that might be causing bacne.
-Maybe we’re not washing our sheets and towels enough or wearing tight-fitting t-shirts made of synthetic materials.
-Perhaps we don’t shower straight out of the gym or use greasy body care products in the area.
-Even having long hair can affect bacne: the oil from the hair combined with any products can be deposited on your back and create the perfect storm for bacteria to thrive.
+While you can’t fight our genes and our options with hormonal changes are limited, you can revise some of your lifestyle choices that might be causing bacne.
+Maybe you’re not washing your sheets and towels enough or wearing tight-fitting t-shirts made of synthetic materials.
+Perhaps you don’t shower straight out of the gym or use greasy body care products.
+Even having long hair can affect bacne.
+The oil from the hair combined with the residue from hair products can be deposited on your back and create the perfect storm for bacteria to thrive.

-- Exfoliating regularly.
+- Exfoliate regularly.
 Using an exfoliating body scrub or brush is one of the best ways to prevent dead skin cells from building up.
 You can use it daily if your skin isn’t too sensitive.
 Pair it with a body wash containing salicylic acid, glycolic acid, or arctic acid for the best results.

-- Choosing clothing, bedding and towels made out of cotton or linen.
+- Choose clothing, bedding and towels made out of cotton or linen.
 Cotton and linen are both very breathable materials that help the heat pass through and won’t cause sweating (which increases sebum production).
 This is especially important when choosing clothing and bedding, as we spend most of our days and nights wrapped in them.
 And not only is the fabric important but also keeping it clean: sweat and oil are the breeding ground for bacteria growth.
 Change your towels and bed linens at least once a week, t-shirts every day and bras every two/three wears.

 - Shower immediately after working out.
 Showering daily is essential to keep our bodies clean, but especially important when dealing with bacne.
 And absolutely crucial after working out.
 When exercising, the build-up of sweat, oil and dirt can easily trigger breakouts.